 If your family is always hungry, like mine seems to be, these bites are the perfect snack to have around.
 They're even great for breakfast on the go.

-I'd been making these peanut butter energy bites for months and months (and bringing them everywhere with me) before I even thought about sharing the recipe with anyone.
-They're so dead simple that when people asked for the recipe, I just recited it from memory as best I could.
+I had been making these peanut butter protein balls for months and months (and taking them everywhere with me) before I even thought about sharing the recipe with anyone.
+They're so dead simple that when people asked for the recipe, I usually just recited it from.

-There really aren't many ingredients in these bites, but even though they do have sugar (honey is sugar, after all), the oats, coconut, and seeds are pure health food.
-Just one bite is super satisfying, enough to get me through the afternoon slump.
+There only 7 main ingredients in them, and even though they contain honey as a sugar, the oats, coconut, and seeds are pure health food.
+Just one bite contains 6 grams of protein even without adding protein powder, and is satisfying enough to get me through the afternoon slump.

-For my kids, who are still hitting growth spurts that empty out the cupboards regularly, 3 bites are usually enough to tide them over.
-And they beat a handful of GF Oreos any day!
+Even when my kids were still hitting major growth spurts, three protein balls were enough to tide them over.
+And they beat a handful of Oreos any day!

-As an alternative to the bite-sized energy snack situation, I also have the perfect recipe for homemade protein bars.
-They're made with oats and protein powder, and there are lots of different flavor variations.
-Somehow, they have the texture of a brownie.
+If you'd prefer something with protein powder, try my recipe for homemade protein bars.
+They're made with oats and protein powder, and there are lots of different flavor variations, and have the texture of a brownie.

 - Coconut flakes – a delicious, nutritious binder full of healthy fats